Skip to content

 Ngāti Whakaue (Ngāti Te Roro o te Rangi), Ngāti Porou, Ngāti Hine, Ngāpuhi

-Te Kooanga is a Solicitor, and has tertiary qualifications in Māori studies, Māori resource managment and te reo Māori.
+Te Kooanga is a Solicitor, and has tertiary qualifications in Māori studies, Māori resource management and te reo Māori.
 She is currently a Senior Advisor with the Justice Sector Directorate.

 Te Kooanga has both private and public sector experience, in research, legal, policy, and Te Tiriti o Waitangi advice.
 She is looking to governance roles in the next stage of her career.